Saturday, March 01, 2025

 I've decided to bring the Flash Fiction Blog back to life so stay tuned as I try to re-familiarize myself with how this site works (and as I try to update links).
 Soon I'll be posting information about various flash literature markets, about various types of flash fiction, and other interesting topics pertaining to flash literature in general.

-For now, be sure to visit OPEN: Journal of Arts & Letters http://ojalart.com/ where I'm the flash fiction contributing editor.
+For now, be sure to visit OPEN: Journal of Arts & Letters http://ojalart.com/ where I'm Senior Associate Editor.
 There's some outstanding work published there along with some totally arresting art work.
 More on this in the coming days.

 Back soon.